haaakon/Command-line-journeyman/README.md

 # At a glance

 ```
 bg       - start a background job
 fg       - take background job to foreground
 ls       - list files in directory                     ex: ls -l
 chmod    - change attributes of a file                 ex: chmod test.swift 777
 cat      - show content of a file                      ex: cat hello.txt
 tail     - show last part of a file                    ex: tail test.log
 kill     - send a process a signal                     ex: kill INT 8133
 sudo     - run a command as root                       ex: sudo gem install
 grep     - search for a string in a file               ex: grep -i "saturn" planets.txt
+ifconfig - view or config network interface            ex: ifconfig -a

 ```

 ## chmod